 A visit to the vast Parque Nacional del Monte Alén, the highlight of the small Central African country of Equatorial Guinea, is definitely not a walk in the park.
 Tourist infrastructure in the form of hotels or campsites is lacking, but the oppressively hot and humid rainforest is teeming with wildlife: as many as sixteen species of monkeys, including gorillas, mandrils and red-headed mangabeys, more than a thousand elephants, crocodiles and the giant and up to three-kilogram Goliath frogs.
 For sea turtles and colonial architecture, travel to Corsico, although reaching this island is an even greater logistical challenge.
 At the crater lake of Lago Mazafim on the island of Annobón, you are guaranteed to be the only tourist.

-A trip to the tiny island group of Sao Tome and Principe, some 250 kilometers off the coast of the central African country of Gabon, is pure enjoyment.
+A trip to the tiny island group of Sao Tome and Principe, some 250 kilometers off the coast of the Central African country of Gabon, is pure enjoyment.
 Especially on Principe, the northern island, you are one of the few travelers exploring the pristine rainforest, stunning beaches and rich marine life.
 Go with a shaman in search of beneficial plants in the jungle, hop in a kayak to explore the paradisiacal coast on your own, or plan your visit to coincide with the annual migration of humpback whales or the arrival of sea turtles.

 3. Turkmenistan: Asian state secret with 14,000 visitors per year

 Turkmenistan is the most closed country in Central Asia.
 Tourists are let in sparsely, but natural gas is the main source of income.
 Worldwide, only three countries have larger gas reserves.
-Near Derweze, enclosed by the desert sands of the Karakum, gas escapes into a fire crater that has been burning for 50 years.
+Near Derweze, surrounded by the desert sands of the Karakum, gas escapes into a fire crater that has been burning for 50 years.
 The heat near the edge of the seventy-meter-wide opening in the earth's crust is intense.
 The wildly flaring flames and a roar like that of a thousand gas fires burning simultaneously are hypnotic.
 Even without the pungent sulfur smell rising from the depths, it takes little imagination to see in the never-ending conflagration a Gateway to Hell, as local residents call this place.

 4. Guinea Bissay: West African carnival secret with 22,000 visitors a year